-Many older homes, and even some newer ones, have numerous little cracks, holes, and spaces, through which warm air escapes during the winter, and unwanted hot air enters during the summer.
-The truth is that all these little drafts of air end up costing you big money in the end.
-You set your thermostat higher in the winter, and lower in the summer, in order to compensate, leading to higher utility bills year round.
-Fortunately, there is a solution.
+Many older homes, and even some newer ones, have numerous little cracks, holes and spaces through which warm air escapes during the winter, and unwanted hot air enters during the summer.
+All these little drafts of air end up costing you big money in the end.
+You set your thermostat higher in the winter and lower in the summer in order to compensate, leading to higher utility bills year-round.
+Fortunately there is a solution.
 Adding weather stripping to your windows and doors can work wonders when it comes to the energy efficiency of your home.

 How Important Is Weather Stripping?